 Debt Investments.
 The terms of our debt investments are tailored to the facts and circumstances of each transaction.
 Generally our debt investments are expected to have maturities of 3 to 10 years.
-The Adviser will negotiate the structure of each investment to protect our rights and manage our risk, and may invest in "covenant-lite" loans, which means the loans contain fewer or no financial maintenance covenants or restrictions in comparison to loans that include financial maintenance covenants.
 We intend to invest in the following types of debt:

 - First-lien debt.
 First-lien debt typically is senior on a lien basis to other liabilities in the issuer's capital structure and has the benefit of a first-priority security interest in assets of the issuer.
 The security interest ranks above the security interest of any second-lien lenders in those assets.
 Our first-lien debt may include stand-alone first-lien loans, "last out" first lien loans, "Unitranche" loans and secured corporate bonds with similar features to these categories of first-lien loans. - Stand-alone first lien loans.
 Stand-alone first-lien loans are traditional first-lien loans.
-All lenders in the facility have equal rights to the collateral that is subject to the first-priority security interest. - · "Last out" first-lien / unitranche loans.
+All lenders in the facility have equal rights to the collateral that is subject to the first-priority security interest. - "Last out" first-lien / unitranche loans.
 Unitranche loans combine features of first-lien, second-lien and mezzanine debt, generally in a first-lien position.
 In many cases, we may provide the issuer most, if not all, of the capital structure above their equity.
 The primary advantages to the issuer are the ability to negotiate the entire debt financing with one lender and the elimination of intercreditor issues.
 "Last out" first-lien loans have a secondary priority behind super-senior "first out" first-lien loans in the collateral securing the loans in certain circumstances.
 The arrangements for a "last out" first-lien loan are set forth in an "agreement among lenders," which provides lenders with "first out" and "last out" payment streams based on a single lien on the collateral.
 Since the "first out" lenders generally have priority over the "last out" lenders for receiving payment under certain specified events of default, or upon the occurrence of other triggering events under intercreditor agreements or agreements among lenders, the "last out" lenders bear a greater risk and, in exchange, receive a higher effective interest rate, through arrangements among the lenders, than the "first out" lenders or lenders in standalone first-lien loans.
 Agreements among lenders also typically provide greater voting rights to the "last out" lenders than the intercreditor agreements to which second-lien lenders often are subject.
 Among the types of first-lien debt in which we may invest, "last out" first lien loans generally have higher effective interest rates than other types of first-lien loans, since "last out" first lien loans rank below standalone first lien loans.